In the last days, instruction will go forth from Zion...

 Here are answers to some of the questions we’ve received.
 Click on a title to go to a particular question and answer.
 Or scroll down the page to the text below.
+You can also check out our Subject Index and Search pages to find topics of interest.
 If you’d like to ask a question about the Bible, Christianity, or the Jewish Roots of the Christian faith, e-mail us at Jeff@totheends.com

 Q3: Under no circumstances do these scriptures instruct us to leave our mates if they are adulterous to us and it is o.k. by G-d to remarry.
 It is very clear in 1 Cor.
 7:11 what Yeshua wants us to do.
 If a husband or wife departs, we are to remain unmarried or be reconciled to them.
 It is one or the other.
 Re-marriage is not a given choice.
 Re-marriage would contradict the rest of the scriptures Matthew 5:32, 19:9, Mark 10:8-12, Luke 16:18, provided our covenant, one-flesh mate is still alive.
 Re-marriage is only allowed, according to scripture, in the event that our one-flesh mate dies.